-must be decent, sale, sanitary, and in good repair.
-The participating jurisdiction (or its subrecipient) must establish standards to determine that the housing is decent, sale, sanitary, and in good repair.
-At minimum, the standards must provide that the housing meets all applicable State and local housing quality standards and code requirements and the housing does not contain the specific deficiencies proscribed by HUD based on the applicable inspectable items and inspected areas in HUD-prescribed physical inspection procedures (Uniform Physical Condition Standards) issued pursuant to 24 CFR 5.705.
-The panicipating jurisdiction (or its sub-recipient) must inspect the housing and document this compliance based upon an inspection that is conducted no earlier than 90 days before the commitment of HTF assistance.
-If the housing does not meet these standards, the nousing must be rehabilitated to meet the standards of this paragraph (d) (3) or it cannot be acquired with HTF funds.
+III.
+Existing housing that is acquired for HTF ownership (e.g., down payment assistance) must be decent, safe, sanitary, and in good repair.
+The participating jurisdiction (or its sub recipient) must establish standards to determine that the housing is decent, safe, sanitary, and in good repair.
+At minimum, the standards must provide that the housing meets all applicable State and local housing quality standards and code requirements and the housing does not contain the specific deficiencies proscrubed by HUD based on the applicable inspectable items and inspected areas in HUD-prescribed physical inspection procedures (Uniform Physical Condition Standards) issued pursuant to 24 CFR 5.705.
+The participating jurisdiction (or its sub recipient) must inspect the housing and document this compliance based upon an inspection that is conducted no earlier than 90 days before the commitment of HTF assistance.
+If the housing does not meet these standards, the housing must be rehabilitated to meet the standards of this paragraph (d) (3) or it cannot be acouried with HTF funds.